 See Fleet Administrator’s Guide to Oracle Autonomous Transaction Processing Dedicated Deployments for a complete overview of the fleet administrator role.

 Database Administrator.
 Database administrators create, monitor and manage Autonomous Databases.
 They also create and manage users within the database.
 Database administrators must have permissions for using container databases, for managing Autonomous Transaction Processing databases and backups, and for using the related networking resources.
 For manual backups, they must have permissions to use the designated Object Storage bucket.
-At the time of provisioning an Autonomous Transaction Processing database, the administrator provides user credentials for the automatically created ADMIN account, which provides administrative rights to the new database.
+At the time of provisioning an Autonomous Database, the administrator provides user credentials for the automatically created ADMIN account, which provides administrative rights to the new database.

 See Using Oracle Autonomous Transaction Processing Dedicated Deployments for a complete overview of the database administrator role.